 - Down to the details

-Acoustics is the physics that revolves around sound and its transmission.
-By putting the acoustics first, audiophiles can design a space that sounds beautiful regardless of whether it’s instruments or singing.
-In order to do this, an audiophile must understand three concepts.
+Acoustics refers to the physics of sound and its transmission.
+By focusing on acoustics, you can design a space that sounds beautiful regardless of whether you are playing instruments or singing.
+In order to do this, you must understand three concepts.

-- Reflection has materials bounce the sound back to create the right amount of echo.
+- Reflection is when materials bounce the sound back to create the right amount of echo.

 - Absorption focuses on using room materials that will embrace the sound and soften it.